Five Common Annuity Myths Debunked

 American Express is an advertiser on The Military Wallet.
 Terms Apply to American Express benefits and offers.

 Annuities can help you round out our retirement plan.
 You can use an annuity to accumulate assets for retirement or generate income during your lifetime or a beneficiary’s lifetime.
+For military members who already have a pension, TSP, and Social Security as a foundation, an annuity can serve as an additional layer of guaranteed income and financial security.

-You can deposit a sum of money with a life insurance company in exchange for a guarantee of future fixed income over a set period of time – or even your lifetime.
+You can deposit a sum of money with a life insurance company in exchange for a guarantee of future fixed income over a set period of time, or even your lifetime.

 There are three kinds of annuities:

-• Indexed annuities provide a guaranteed minimum interest, rate but allow for growth tied to an equity market index.
+- Indexed annuities provide a guaranteed minimum interest rate but allow for growth tied to an equity market index.

 Myth #1: Annuities Aren’t Flexible.

 Annuity owners can choose how much money to fund their annuity with, when to begin receiving payments and what kind of payout option they prefer.
 Depending on the product, an annuity may be able to accumulate indefinitely or offer the owner the opportunity to make subsequent deposits.
+This flexibility makes annuities a viable option for military members at various stages of their career and retirement planning.

 Myth #2: Annuities Are Only Good for People Who Don’t Know How to Invest.

-Fixed annuities are financial instruments that reduce overall portfolio risk through diversification while providing for predictable and steady growth of assets, regardless of market volatility.
+Fixed annuities are financial instruments that reduce overall portfolio risk through diversification while providing predictable and steady growth of assets, regardless of market volatility.

 Myth #3: I Don’t Need an Annuity If I have Other Retirement Accounts.